Nikolai Astrup: Biography

 Nikolai Johannes Astrup was born in the village of Kalvåg on the island of Frøya in Norway.
-Astrup grew up in Ålhus in rural Jølster between the Sognefjord and the Nordfjord.
+Astrup grew up in Ålhus in rural Jølster Municipality between the Sognefjord and the Nordfjord.
 He was the eldest son of eleven children born to Christian Astrup (1844–1919) who was a parish priest at Ålhus Church in Jølster.
 Astrup was the great-grandson of Nils Astrup (1778–1835), a member of the Norwegian Parliament.
-Astrup's father wanted him to become a priest and sent him to Trondheim Cathedral School from 1895-97.
+Astrup's father wanted him to become a priest and sent him to Trondheim Cathedral School from 1895 to 1897.
 However, Astrup failed his Latin exams as he was more interested in drawing and painting.
 In 1899, Astrup left for Kristiania (now Oslo) where he matriculated as student at the Royal Academy of Design.
 Astrup quickly left to join Harriet Backer's painting school where he studied until 1901.
-Astrup lived in Paris where he studied at the Académie Julian and was a student of Christian Krohg at Académie Colarossi from 1901-02.
+Astrup lived in Paris where he studied at the Académie Julian and was a student of Christian Krohg at Académie Colarossi from 1901 to 1902.
 Astrup later traveled to Berlin, Dresden, Munich, and Hamburg.
 By 1902, he had returned to and settled in Jølster.
 In 1911, Astrup studied under Lovis Corinth in Berlin at Arthur Lewin-Funcke's school of Painting.

 Astrup held three significant exhibitions during his lifetime; at Kristiania 1905 and 1911 and at Bergen in 1908.
 In 1907, he was married to Engel Sunde with whom he had eight children.
 Astrup struggled with tuberculosis and general poor health as his asthma worsened.
 In 1913, Astrup settled with his wife and children in Sandalstrand (now Astruptunet) on the south side of Lake Jølstravatn across from the village of Ålhus.
-He died of pneumonia in 1928 at the age of 47 in the neighboring municipality of Førde.
-Astrup was buried in Ålhus Cemetery, in Jølster Norway.
+He died of pneumonia in 1928 at the age of 47 in the neighboring Førde Municipality.
+Astrup was buried in Ålhus Cemetery, in Jølster, Norway.